 V2544.
 MISRA.
 The values used in expressions should have appropriate essential types.

-In C language, there are no restrictions on operations with basic types, but some of these operations may have unspecified/undefined behavior or make no sense at all.
-For example:
+The C language has no restrictions on operations with basic types, but some of these operations may lead to unspecified/undefined behavior, or make no sense at all.

-- try to change the sign of the unsigned integer number;
+type index; - try to change the sign of an unsigned integer;

-- work with bit representation, using variables of not unsigned type for this.
+- work with a bit representation using variables of non-unsigned type.

-Implicit castings to essential Boolean may also be dangerous, as not all decimals can be represented in the binary number system.
+may also be dangerous, since not all decimals may be represented in the binary number system.

 void Foo(float f, _Bool other_expr)